 WordPress is an open-source Content Management System (CMS), which aids in allowing users to build dynamic websites and blogs.
 WordPress is today regarded as the most popular blogging system on the web.
 Additionally, it allows in the updating, customization, and management of the website from its back-end CMS and components.

 This article on WordPress will teach you the basics of WordPress using which you can easily create websites.
-This article will help you comprehend the following topics, and gain a sound understanding of building websites using WordPress:

 So without further ado, let’s dive into understanding WordPress!